artisians were brought from Italy to hand carve the stonework. One

 Since no one was willing to come forward and explain the carvings,

 Sources identified beneath each version

 building's beauty and symmetry is stunning from afar, but it is the

 courthouse's exterior that have attracted the most attention and

 A series of intricately carves stone faces grace each of the four

 porch capitals, ranging from the sublime to the grotesque.
 Legend

 has it that German itinerant stone carver Harry Herley fell in love

 with the local girl Mabel Frame, whose grandmother operated the boarding

 house where he resided while sculpting all the courthouse's exterior

 but she did not return his love.
-The beautiful
+The beautiful likenesses of Mabel

-Time and the dwindling love affair are portrayed as one walks around the courthouse.
+the dwindling love affair are portrayed as one walks around the courthouse.

 While a lovely legend, there is no factual basis for the story.
 Harry

-Herley is credited with being the master carver for the Waxahachie project, but
+Herley is credited with being the master carver for the Waxahachie

-other carvers, all of whom worked for Theodore
+and supervised several other carvers, all of whom worked for Theodore

 The carvings were probably made in Dallas

 at the Beilharz yard and shop and shipped to Waxahachie

 No connection between Herley and Frame can be documented and soon

 after the carvings were finished, Herley married a woman named Minnie

 and intrigue to an already significant architectural landmark." -

 Where Cotton Reigned King